Tomoneill98/Final-Project-Love-Birds-App/README.md

 ## Useful links:

-The following links will take you to the creators' Gihub of the project:
+The following links will take you to the creators' Github of the project:

 `Alessandro Frondini:` [Github](https://github.com/alessandro-001) & [Linkedin](https://www.linkedin.com/in/alefrondini/)